xuemeiwei/Mobile-Portfolio-Master/README.md

 ## How to run the project
 1. Download or clone the repository
-2. Open index.html by using Chrome
+2. Open src/index.html or dist/index.html by using Chrome

 ## How to get the PageSpeed Insights score
 1. Run a local server